thephpleague/omnipay-sagepay/README.md

 * `$request->CreateToken()` - transaction option to generate a token with a transaction.

 If created explicitly, then a CVV can be provided, and that will be stored against the token until the token is first used to make a payment.
-If reused after the first payment, then a CVV must be supplied each time (if your rules require the CVV to be checked).
+If the cardreference is reused after the first payment, then a CVV must be supplied each time (assuming your rules require the CVV to be checked).
 If using Sage Pay Server, then the user will be prompted for a CVV on subsequent uses of the cardReference.